Description

 - Severe renal impairment (limited data)

-- Severe hepatic impairment (monitor liver enzymes)
+- Severe hepatic impairment (track liver enzymes)

-- Cardiovascular disease (monitor heart rate)
+- Heart disease (track heart rate)

 - Diabetic retinopathy (rapid glucose lowering may worsen)